marcosvm13/blog/_posts/2018-10-24-shape-dependent-computations-in-scala-and-agda.md

 ```
 module Trees where
 data Tree (A : Set) : Set where
-leaf : A -&gt; Tree A
+leaf : A -> Tree A
-node : Tree A -&gt; A -&gt; Tree A -&gt; Tree A
+node : Tree A -> A -> Tree A -> Tree A
 ```

 This a common algebraic data type definition, with constructors `leaf` and `node`.
 The definition is parameterised with respect to `A`, which is declared to be a regular type, i.e. `Set`.
-The resulting type `Tree A` is also a regular type (i.e. not a type constructor, which would be declared as `Set -&gt; Set`).
+The resulting type `Tree A` is also a regular type (i.e. not a type constructor, which would be declared as `Set -> Set`).
 Next, we have to define the following function:

 ```
 open import Data.Nat

-n_leaves : {A : Set} -&gt; Tree A -&gt; ℕ
+n_leaves : {A : Set} -> Tree A -> ℕ
 n_leaves (leaf _) = 1
 n_leaves (node l _ r) = n_leaves l + n_leaves r
 ```